sxwebdev/sentinel/README.md

 # Sentinel - Service Monitoring System

 Sentinel is a lightweight, multi-protocol service monitoring system written in Go.
-It monitors HTTP/HTTPS, TCP, gRPC, and Redis services, providing real-time status updates and incident management with Telegram notifications.
+It monitors HTTP/HTTPS, TCP, gRPC, and Redis services, providing real-time status updates and incident management with multi-provider notifications.

 ## Features